aartikash/musings/_posts/2021-06-29-rollnhaircut.md

 something because we (the haircut dude and I) started experimenting with my hair.
-He was bored with giving everyone the same haircut, I was open to trying out any thing that he wanted so we totally went all in.
+He was bored with giving everyone the same haircut, I was open to trying out any thing that so we totally went all in.

 This resulted in me having the coolest haircut that one can ever imagine in the history of haircuts.